KikoRabacal/data-engineer-coding-challenge/README.md

 ## Part 1

 Setup a git project that you can push to Github or other provider of your choice.
-We would like to see code written in PySpark ideally but if you have a preference use the framework of your choice.
+We would like to see clean code and a well structured project using a framework of your choice.

 ## Part 2